Particl-Community/academy/docs/install_and_contrib.rst

 *What you can do here*

-You can fix typos, add content, and create pull requests to the origin repository.
+You can fix typos, add content, and create pull requests to the upstream repository.

 **Branch: Temp**